jaroslavpsenicka/la-casa-software/README.md

  - config.js        -- configuration (logging etc.)
  - server.js        -- server code
 ```
 All CSV data are loaded during the startup and kept in memory.
 To optimize the response time, the server pre-calculates a couple of indexes.
 This increases the startup time, but is efficient during runtime.
+The server uses an original (unmodified) dataset.csv stored in /data/dataset.csv

 The server implements simple bubble sort algorithm as requested, see [~/server/services/functions.js](server/services/functions.js).